KuoPingL/kuopingl.github.io/_posts/android-custom-view-two-way-slider.md

 </details>

-> Since changing the starting and ending values will affect the length of a single step, which will need a new precision when defining each step.
+><br> Since changing the starting and ending values will affect the length of a single step, which will need a new precision when defining each step.
 > <br>Therefore, every time they got altered, `calculateAlignmentPrecision` will be called.
 > > `calculateAlignmentPrecision` will recalculate the precision needed.
 The more steps needed, the more accurate precision is required.
+> <br><br/>

 <details>
 <summary><b>Value Label</b></summary>